pqdev/pqd-api-slate/source/includes/_thesaurus.md

 # Thesaurus

 The thesaurus endpoint allows for the discovery of available thesauri for databases.
-It allows searching the content of a thesaurus for preferred terms, synonyms, and thesaurus notes.
+It allows searching the content of a thesaurus to find preferred terms, synonyms, and thesaurus notes for thesaurus entries.

 ## Discover thesauri